Meet the team: Fiona

 I have worked across the disability sector throughout my career.
 I have managed workshops where I set up and developed work skills programs for adults with disabilities, managed residential services, sat on two Boards as a non-executive director, lectured at TAFE, was a Senior Manager of Early Intervention Services (maintaining a clinical load) and a Child Development Coordinator for Medicare Local.

-I sit on several invited and elected membership committees, the National Disability Services Children and Family subcommittee, Agency for Clinical Innovation disability workforce, and National Disability Practitioners.
+I sit on several invited and elected membership committees, the National Disability Services Children and Family subcommittee, Agency for Clinical Innovation disability workforce, and National Disability Practitioners Committee.

-I’m an active member of ECIA Early Childhood Intervention Australia and, to keep me connected to the realities of raising a child with a disability, I maintain a private practice in Western Sydney where I deliver Early Intervention sessions to children and families on weekends.
+I’m an active member of Reimagine Australia (Early Childhood Intervention Australia) and, to keep me connected to the realities of raising a child with a disability, I maintain a private practice in Western Sydney where I deliver sessions to children and families on weekends.
+I specialise in working with children who are nonverbal and have more complex needs, as these children tend to be placed in the ‘too hard ‘basket.
+I love being able to give them and their families the opportunity to find their voice and communicate their needs and wants, just like any other child.